Agile-Avenger/.github/profile/README.md

    - Conduct accuracy checks and validation on unseen data to ensure generalization.
    - Use metrics like precision, recall, and F1-score for comprehensive performance evaluation.
 4. **Model Deployment**:
-   - Deploy the model to Google Cloud, AWS, or a containerized Docker environment for scalability.
+   - Deploying the model to Google Cloud using a containerized Docker environment for scalability.

 ---